necozita/databasion/README.md

 |:------------|:------|:--------|:--------|:--------|:-------|:---------|:----|:-------
 | superheroes | db1   | db_test | dbuser  | dbuser  | mysql  | 127.0.0.1|     |

-The options column currently support's _force_, which tells the database to drop and recreate the table.
+The options column currently supports any SQL commands that can typically be passed to a Rails Migration.

 Next we define the actual table spreadsheets.